avocado-framework/avocado/docs/source/Introduction.rst

 About Avocado
 =============

-Avocado is a set of tools and libraries to perform automated testing, altogether with the possibility of manual interaction.
+Avocado is a set of tools and libraries to help with automated testing.

 One can call it a test framework with benefits.
 Native tests are written in Python and they follow the :mod:`unittest` pattern, but any executable can serve as a test.

 Avocado is composed by: